djaiello/NYPD_Arrests_Final_Project/README.md

 ## Link to Tableau Public Data Story:
 • https://public.tableau.com/views/FinalProject-RDSBC/CrimeMappinginNewYork?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

-### Recommendations for Future Analysis:
+# Recommendations for Future Analysis:
 - Inclusion of GeoJson Data for both City Borough and NYPD Precincts
 - Would be nice to do a different model predicting the type of crimes in NYC.
 However due to time, it would have been more complicated to enconde the types of crimes.
 In the current model, I only have 5 different features to encode, the crimes section has hundreds of different crimes.

 # Time Constraint Issues:
 - Test different machine learning models to look for differences
 - Use different targets to make predictions on the data we had
-- figure out how to get the geojson file to integrate into the visualizations
+- Figure out how to get the geojson file to integrate into the visualizations

 # ANY QUESTIONS??